We scanned 49 of the internet's biggest sites. Here's what we found.

 Why vibe-coded and established sites score the same

 A URL scan primarily checks HTTP headers and server configuration.
-These are set by your hosting platform (Vercel, Netlify, Cloudflare), not by your application code.
-A Lovable app on Vercel gets the same headers as GitHub on Vercel.
+These are set by your hosting provider, not by your application code.
+Two different apps on the same provider receive the same headers.
 Same CSP.
 Same HSTS.
 Same score.

 This doesn't mean vibe-coded apps are as secure as GitHub.
 It means header scanning can't tell the difference.